9 Executable Code and Execution Contexts

 4. Return unused.

-The abstract operation SetDefaultGlobalBindings takes argument realmRec (a Realm Record) and returns either a normal completion containing an Object or a throw completion.
+The abstract operation SetDefaultGlobalBindings takes argument realmRec (a Realm Record) and returns either a normal completion containing unused or a throw completion.
 It performs the following steps when called:

 1. Let global be realmRec.[[GlobalObject]].